sjstretton/screwed/02-ProgressAndProblems.md

 ## Principle 3: A Social Contract Aligning Reward and Contribution

-Our new welfare system should not discoverage work and should encourage service and contribution.
+Our new welfare system should not discourage work and should encourage service and contribution.
 We will study in detail Beveridge's third principle to see if, and how, a better welfare system can be created.

 This suggests the case for a system with a universal component: we call this a 'citizen's dividend' (a form of basic income).